 - Tinting the Windows

 In the big box stores, you can find window tint that is cut to fit to your windows helps keep the summer heat out, and during the winter, your indoor heat in.
+You can also look these up for more options.

 First, this stuff is a royal pain in the ass to install (especially if you’re trying to install it on an overhead window).
 However, it also works really damn well.
 Holding your hands up to a tinted window versus non-tinted and you’ll easily feel the difference on your skin.
 It reflects a very appreciable amount of heat back outside.